FedAdamW: A Communication-Efficient Optimizer with Convergence and Generalization Guarantees for Federated Large Models: Related Work

 \section{Related Work}

 \textbf{$\bullet$ Heterogeneity Issues in Federated Learning.} Data heterogeneity across clients is a fundamental challenge in FL.
 A range of algorithms have been proposed to mitigate the adverse effects of non-i.i.d. data distributions.
 For example, FedProx~\cite{li2018federated} introduces a proximal term to restrict local updates; SCAFFOLD~\cite{karimireddy2020scaffold} applies control variates to correct client drift; and FedCM~\cite{xu2021fedcm} leverages client momentum to stabilize updates.
-These methods are predominantly built upon the SGD optimizer, and thus inherit its limitations when optimizing large-scale or deep Transformer-based models.
+FedNSAM \cite{liu2025consistency} analyzed the consistency between local and global flatness, FedBCGD ~\cite{liu2024fedbcgd} proposed a communication-efficient accelerated block coordinate gradient method.
+FedSWA ~\cite{liuimproving} further improved generalization under highly heterogeneous data via stochastic weight averaging.